polkascan/py-substrate-metadata-docs/docs/quartz/timestamp.md

 ---------
 ### DidUpdate
- Did the timestamp get updated in this block?
+ Whether the timestamp has been updated in this block.

+ This value is updated to `true` upon successful submission of a timestamp by a node.
+ It is then checked at the end of each block execution in the `on_finalize` hook.

 #### Python
 ```python